 The astronomy group consists of seven faculty whose research focuses on extragalactic astronomy, with approximately equal emphasis on theory and observation.
 Active research areas include the following:

-- Galaxy interactions and evolution (Bill Keel, Preethi Nair): comparison of galaxies in various redshift ranges to build a consistent picture of how galaxy populations have changed with cosmic time.
+- Galaxy interactions, AGN, and evolution (Dr. Preethi Nair): comparison of galaxies in various redshift ranges to build a consistent picture of how galaxy populations have changed with cosmic time.

-- Galaxy formation (Jeremy Bailin): computer simulations of the formation of galaxies out of the nearly-smooth early
+- Galaxy formation (Dr. Jeremy Bailin): computer simulations of the formation of galaxies out of the nearly-smooth early Universe.

-- Observational and theoretical study of hot gas in galaxies and clusters of galaxies (Jimmy Irwin, Ray White), using the observed chemistry and energetics to constrain how galaxies evolve.
+- Observational and theoretical study of hot gas in galaxies and clusters of galaxies (Dr. Jimmy Irwin, Dr. Ray White), using the observed chemistry and energetics to constrain how galaxies evolve.

-- Observational study of neutron stars and black holes accreting matter from neighboring stars in binary stellar systems (Jimmy Irwin).
+- Observational study of neutron stars and black holes accreting matter from neighboring stars in binary stellar systems (Dr. Jimmy Irwin).

-- Theoretical study of white dwarfs accreting matter from neighboring stars, leading to stellar explosions (Dean Townsley).
+- Theoretical study of white dwarfs accreting matter from neighboring stars, leading to stellar explosions (Dr. Dean Townsley).

 Major Collaborations and Resources

 (telescopes at Kitt Peak, AZ & Cerro Tololo, Chile)

 - Sloan Digital Sky Survey IV